msiuser47/TryHackMe/rooms/defensive/forensics/tempest/README.md

 ## 15. Conclusion

 This investigation reconstructed a complete, multi-stage intrusion — from a single malicious document exploiting a known Microsoft vulnerability, through staged payload delivery, credential harvesting, network pivoting via a legitimate tunneling tool, privilege escalation via a well-documented Windows exploitation technique, and finally redundant, SYSTEM-level persistence.
 At no point did the attacker rely on custom or novel tooling; every stage used a publicly available technique or tool, underscoring that effective detection and response depend on strong baseline monitoring (process creation, DNS, account/group changes, service creation) rather than signature-based detection of "exotic" malware alone.

-## 16. Methodology Note

-The overall investigative approach and findings in this write-up were adapted from a publicly shared methodology for this room; the steps were independently reproduced and verified against the provided evidence set.
-The structure, explanations, and analysis above were written independently rather than following that source's narrative style or format.